sergeychernyshov-code/s3www-minio/README.md

 - Ensure secrets are configured correctly in repository Settings.
 - Scale `s3-file-server` based on expected load.

+## TODO

+- add tests for the Go file server

 ## Authors

 Maintained by Sergey Chernyshov